amandangol/stackup-mockup-app/README.md

 ## Conclusion

 The proposed StackUp mobile app mock-up represents an exciting opportunity to expand the platform's reach and enhance user experience.
-By combining existing features with new additions like the leaderboard and advanced filtering options, this concept aims to create a comprehensive, engaging, and user-friendly mobile application for the StackUp community.
+By combining existing features with new additions like the leaderboard, real-time notifications, track earnings, and manage their profiles on the go, this concept aims to create a comprehensive, engaging, and user-friendly mobile application for the StackUp community.

 ## An APK file is available [HERE](https://drive.google.com/drive/u/1/folders/1IyOZiFXVL5RygKfGISsr20ygBzxXCjnI) for Android users to test the app, though it's currently only compatible with Android devices.